 Properties with private swimming pools are required to have fencing as regulated by the Design Review Committee.
 These pool enclosures shall: (a) be constructed, erected and maintained in accordance with the BOCA National Building Code, (b) require a plan of the enclosure, including a drawing with dimensions and material to be used, be submitted to the Board of Aldermen for review, approval or rejection prior to construction, (c) be subject to setback requirement of at least five feet.

-Fences shall be permitted on lots that have backyards that border the external City limit boundary for the City of Fremont Hills subject to the approval of the fence application made to the Design Review Committee.
+Fences shall be permitted on lots that have backyards or rear side yards that border the external, residential City limit boundary for the City of Fremont Hills subject to the approval of the fence application made to the Design Review Committee.
 The new fence must be black in color; have a height of 54 inches; be made of steel or aluminum; the fence shall extend from the back corner of the house to the side property line and then along the property line back to the rear property line and across the rear property line (i.e. the City of Fremont Hills’ boundary); and the fence design shall match (as close as possible) the design of the City fence along CC Highway.
-Fencing shall be prohibited on lots that do not border the external City limit boundary for the City of Fremont Hills except fences around swimming pools or as permitted by other provisions of City ordinances.

 It shall be unlawful for any person within the City of Fremont Hills, Missouri to discharge or cause to be discharged, ignited, fired, or otherwise set in action within the City limits of the City of Fremont Hills, Missouri any fireworks, firecrackers, bottle rockets, sparklers, torpedoes, roman candles, fire balloons, squibs, snakes, spit-devils or other fireworks or substances of any combination whatsoever designed or intended for pyrotechnical use, as defined by pertinent state statutes, as considered class “C” or “B” explosives by the regulation of the United States Department of Transportation.